Ravijoshicoder/Ravijoshiji.github.io/_posts/2019-02-04-Sony Has Rolled Out New PS5 Check To See  specifications, price and other details.markdown

 ---
 layout: post

-title:  "Sony Has Rolled Out New PS5 Check To See  specifications, price and other details.   !"
+title:  "Sony Has Rolled Out New PS5 Check To See  specifications, price and other details!"
 categories: [ Jekyll ]
 image: assets/images/demo1.jpg
 youtubeId: 5QJsK83rQE0